 Remember that ad space is finite.
 You have a limited amount of time or space to share your message.
 Use it to share a unique, memorable message with your market and include the details of your grand reopening event.

-Strategy 11: Set the stage
+Strategy 11: Set the stage for your grand reopening

 After making updates to your location, you can set up some signs, balloons, and other decorations that’ll make your place of business feel like a fun place to spend time.
 Here are some options you might consider: